maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 1. method implementations coming from interfaces
 1. private or protected templates that get called from method implementations coming from interfaces
 1. other methods
-1. equals, hashCode, and toString
+1. `equals`, `hashCode`, and `toString`

-Above all, the organisation of the code should feel natural.
+Above all, the organization of the code should feel natural.

 ## Formatting

 ### Braces

-#### Block-like constructs: K&R syle
+#### Block-like constructs: K&R style

-Braces mostly follow the Kernighan and Ritchie style ("Egyptian brackets") for nonempty blocks and block-like constructs:
+Braces mostly follow the _Kernighan and Ritchie style_ (a.k.a., "Egyptian brackets") for nonempty blocks and block-like constructs:

-* No line break before the opening brace
+* No line break before the opening brace but prefixed by a single space
 * Line break after the opening brace
 * Line break before the closing brace
-* Line break after the closing brace if that brace terminates a statement or the body of a method, constructor or named class with the exception of the `else` statement that also leads to a line break
+* Line break after the closing brace if that brace terminates a statement or the body of a method, constructor, or named class with the exception of the `else` statement that also leads to a line break

 Example: